 Students in the museum studies course clearly enjoy the process of learning how a working museum is run, and how to develop public outreach programs.
 One former undergraduate, Matthew Schneider reports, "This class offers freedom from traditional classes.
 You can think on your own and approach assignments in your own unique way.
 This has been one of my most fun and rewarding classes."

 For a number of years before her death in 1997, Rozanne M. Brooks set aside funds to help establish a special annual award to be presented to a SUNY Cortland professor.
-Information about the Dedicated Teacher's Award and a nomination form is available.
+Information Use the nomination form to apply.

 The Brooks Museum seeks to serve as a cultural center for SUNY Cortland, as well as for local schools and the public at large.
 Presently, the museum hosts two types of programs: